 I had lots of smoked almonds left over from the Almond Goat Cheese Scoops, and even some matcha from these Matcha Tea Cookies with Gooseberry Filling, so I tried combining them for what turned out to be my new favorite cookie.
 They are much like a shortbread or sandie cookie, and the matcha adds a light green color making them even more festive.

 I always like to warn you when a recipe calls for refrigeration.
 I’m notorious for getting all excited to quickly make a cookie and realize later that I didn’t pay close enough attention to the fact that the dough needs to be refrigerated!
-So plan ahead with these, they will need to firm up for 3-4 hours in the fridge.
+So plan ahead with these, they will need to firm up for 3 to 4 hours in the fridge.

 Smoked Almond Matcha Tea Cookies Recipe